 And if that goes well?
 You begin your specialty rotations in the hospital setting.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

 Some CRNA schools require much more out of their applicants than others.
 See how the requirements at Main Keyword compare to most CRNA school’s requirements.

-A baccalaureate degree in nursing (BSN) or an appropriate science such as biology, chemistry, health sciences, or pharmacology from an NLNAC and/or CCNE accredited nursing program.
+A baccalaureate degree in nursing (BSN) or an appropriate science such as biology, chemistry, health sciences, or pharmacology from a NLNAC and/or CCNE accredited nursing program.

 RN license to practice in the US at the time of application, a Connecticut RN license will be required upon admission.

-Minimum of 2 years critical care experience and cannot be over 5 years old for consideration.
+Minimum of 2 years of critical care experience and cannot be over 5 years old for consideration.

 Acceptable critical care experience includes:

 - Trauma ICU